Advertiser Disclosure

 Reasons for Having an Emergency Fund

-There are a lot of them, but here are a few of the big ones.
+There can be a lot of unexpected expenses, but here are a few of the big ones:

 Now that you’ve got a taste of why you need an emergency fund, how do you get one?